 - It is used to treat migraine headaches.

-- If your child has any of these health problems: Blood vessel disease, heart disease, high blood pressure, kidney disease, liver disease, or an infection.
+- If you have any of these health problems: Blood vessel disease, heart disease, high blood pressure, kidney disease, liver disease, or a very bad infection.

 - This drug is not meant for regular, daily use.
 Talk with the doctor.

 - Do not use more than what your doctor told you to use.
 Do not use more often or longer than what you were told.
 Doing any of these things may raise the chance of very bad side effects.

 - Use care if you have risks for heart disease (high blood pressure, high cholesterol, overweight, high blood sugar or diabetes, cigarette smoking, man older than 40 years of age, other family members with early heart disease, woman after change of life).
 Talk with your doctor.

 - This drug may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking this drug, call your doctor right away.

 - This drug is not approved for use in children.
 However, the doctor may decide the benefits of taking this drug outweigh the risks.
 If your child has been given this drug, ask the doctor for information about the benefits and risks.
 Talk with the doctor if you have questions about giving this drug to your child.